martinmaguire89/milestone-project-2/README.md

 * The pictures of the hurls where leaking over into the next container and stretching passed their container when on smaller screen sizes.
 I used flex classes from bootstrap to allow for a more responsive and flowing change to how many pictures where on each row.
 This allowed for all picture to stay with their container.
 * When testing on different browser I found the code had not been optimised and used [Autoprefixer](https://autoprefixer.github.io/) to optimize it.
 I copied and pasted the code and it added the necessary code to fix this.
 ## Deployment
-The website was developed using AWS educate cloud9, it was then committed to git and pushed to GitHub using the terminal in Cloud9.
+The website was developed using Gitpod, it was then committed to git and pushed to GitHub using the terminal in Gitpod.
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
 * Log into GitHub.
-* Select the repository martinmaguire89/milestone_project_1.
+* Select the repository martinmaguire89/milestone_project_2.
 * At the top of the page, select Settings.
 * Scroll down to the GitHub Pages section.
 *Under Source, select Master Branch